UKCloud/documentation/articles/other/other-sco-free-trials.md

 - Private Cloud for Storage

 - Private Cloud for Oracle Software

+- Government network where Code of Connection is not held (PSN, HSCN etc, see Connectivity FAQs)

 - Products in alpha or beta testing - these will be treated differently to free trials